Edwin Morgan (poet): Poetry

 Poetry by Edwin Morgan inscribed on the pavement on Candleriggs, Glasgow.

 Morgan worked in a wide range of forms and styles, from the sonnet to concrete poetry.
 His Collected Poems appeared in 1990.
 He has also translated from a wide range of languages, including Russian, Hungarian, French, Italian, Latin, Spanish, Portuguese, German and Old English (Beowulf).
 Many of these are collected in Rites of Passage.
 Selected Translations (1976).
 His 1952 translation of Beowulf has become a standard translation in America.

-Morgan was also influenced by the American beat poets, with their simple, accessible ideas and language being prominent features in his work.
+Morgan was also influenced by the American Beat poets, with their simple, accessible ideas and language being prominent features in his work.

 His poetry may be studied as a Scottish Text for National 5 English.
-Currently, if Edwin Morgan is studied at National 5, pupils study: "Winter" – a depressed narrator describing Bingham's pond during winter; "In the Snackbar"; "Glasgow 5 March 1971"; "Good Friday" – a poem about a bus journey on the Christian holiday; "Trio" – a tale about the power of friendship; "Glasgow Sonnet (I)" – a petrarchan sonnet about poverty.
+Currently, if Edwin Morgan is studied at National 5, pupils study: "Strawberries" - a love poem; "In the Snackbar"; "Love" - a celebration of the power of love; "Death on Duke Street"; "Trio" – a tale about the power of friendship; "Glasgow Sonnet (I)" – a petrarchan sonnet about poverty.

 In 1968 Morgan wrote "Starlings in George Square".
 This poem could be read as a comment on society's reluctance to accept the integration of different races.
 Other people have also considered it to be about the Russian Revolution in which "Starling" could be a reference to "Stalin".